inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 `Step 3` Adjust field settings <br>

-The field aggregation defaults to sum for all numeric fields, but that is not appropriate in all cases.<br> Change the defualt aggregation to None for:
+The field aggregation defaults to sum for all numeric fields, but that is not appropriate in all cases.<br> Change the default aggregation to None for:
 - dropoff_zone
 - dropoff_locationid
 - payment_type